BrockDSL/GitHub-Tips-and-Tricks/README.md

-# Trying out different ways do have csv files on GitHub pages
+### Adding CSV.
+Files

-## The first way is to simply link to the file like this:
+#### The first way is to simply link to the file like this:

 [CSV file](census_data.csv)

-## The second way is to use a csv. to markdown convereter to turn the raw csv. file into a table.
+#### The second way is to use a csv. to markdown convereter to turn the raw csv. file into a table.
 I used the converter located [HERE](https://donatstudios.com/CsvToMarkdownTable)

 | "Geographic name, english" | "Provincial / territory abbreviation, english" | "Population, 2011" | "Population, 2016" |
 |----------------------------|------------------------------------------------|--------------------|--------------------|